menu icon

 What Is Insulating Batting Or Thermal Batting

 Insul-Bright is a needle-punched polyester insulating material.
 There is no right or wrong side to Insulbrite.
 You can use it either way shiny side or dull side out if you want.
-This product is not to be used in a microwave!
-See in the photo above, it has a thin metallic layer to reflect heat or cold - so please remember - no mircovwave for items made with this specific batting product.
+This product is NOT to be used in a microwave!
+See in the photo above, it has a thin metallic layer to reflect heat or cold - so please remember - no microwave for items made with this specific batting product.

 Want to give thermal batting a try?
 Here is a classic potholder to sew, a heart mug rug tutorial, or this easy potholder pattern - super cute too! 🙂